How to Cook Rice – Recipes & Video – Step by Step

-- Forgetting to salt: To avoid winding up with a bland rice, you have to treat it like pasta.
+- Forgetting to salt: To avoid winding up with a bowl of bland rice, you have to treat it like pasta.
 Salt the water.
 Use one half to a teaspoon of salt for each cup of grains.

 - Cooking temperature too high: First, bring the water to a boil, then lower the heat to reduce the water from boiling.
 If the water is allowed to continue boiling too high, it will evaporate, the rice will cook too fast, and it will undercook.
-When the temperature of the water heat is low, the grains kernels will stay whole.
+When the temperature of the water heater is low, the grains kernels will stay whole.

 Storing cooked and uncooked grains

 Uncooked: Most variations of uncooked grains have an indefinite shelf life.
 Brown rice is the exception due to its greater content of oil.
 In a pantry, brown rice can last 3 to 6 months.
 In the refrigerator, from 6 to 12 months, and in the freezer, up to 12 to 18 months.
-To get the maximum shelf life, rice should be stored in a cool dry place after the package is opened.
-Place the grains in an air-tight container or heavy duty freezer bag.
+To get the maximum shelf life, the rice should be stored in a cool dry place after the package is opened.
+Place the grains in an air-tight container or heavy-duty freezer bag.

 Frequency of eating

 Some expert nutritionists suggest that it is okay to eat rice every day depending on individual weight, and goals regarding weight loss.
 Those on a weight loss diet are allowed grains twice a week.
 The lack of fiber in white rice can be made up for by adding a salad.
 Others, who are desiring to gain weight, can eat it every day, and include potatoes or sweet potatoes.